Overview of Scrum Project Management

 The project cycle has several phases.
 These cycles are fully directed by the scrum process.

-Iterations- scrum has iterative nature.
-The working of scrum development is carried out in cycles and functioning is carried out in sprints.
-Sprints are basically shorter divisions of work on a priority basis which is framed for completion before final delivery of the project.
-Scrum works with several divisions this is a stage in which many iterations are running in the system.
-All these cycles are bounded with deadlines and it is must to complete the cycle with testing and all process done.
+- Iterations: Scrum has iterative nature.
+The working of scrum development is carried out in cycles, and functioning is carried out in sprints.
+Sprints are basically shorter divisions of work on a priority basis which is framed for completion before the final delivery of the project.
+Scrum works with several divisions; this is a stage in which many iterations are running in the system.
+All these cycles are bounded with deadlines, and it is a must to complete the cycle with testing and all process done.

-Release- satisfactory delivery, means the customer is satisfied by the product and on-time delivery is what makes the customer happy.
+- Release: Satisfactory delivery means the customer is satisfied with the product, and on-time delivery is what makes the customer happy.

 This has been a guide to Scrum Project Management.
 Here we discuss the Features of Scrum Project Management and the Phases of the Project cycle.
 You can also go through our other suggested articles to learn more –